gjrahul1/basic_java_codes/README.md

 calc.java - Arithmetic Calculator using Switch Case using Sub-Method which doesn't return the results in main method

 calc_main.java - Arithmetic Calculator program that uses switch case and calls the sub-method and returns results to main method.

+prime.java - Check if the number entered is prime or not within main method.

+prime2.java  - Check if the number entered is prime or not using functions.